Yummy-Yums/Web_Crawler_ELvis/Research_Notes.md

 * Make sure the threading and optimization are efficient
 * Write actual unit tests
 * Rename variable to more suitable name
+* Is it possible to get the data even thought there is a connection disrupt?